 First published 1962.

-Published in Penguin Books September 1964 with a cover illustration by Lacey Everett.
+Published by Penguin Books September 1964 with a cover illustration by Lacey Everett.

 MORE COVERS >>

 Utopian fiction was less common in the twentieth century than its dystopian counterpart and by no means all utopias, or indeed dystopias, are sf.
-The idea of a perfect society stretches back to Greek antiquity and Plato's Republic, though the term 'utopia' was first used in 1516 as the title of Sir Thomas More's novel about an imaginary island free from poverty, crime and other social ills.
-Neither The Republic nor Utopia is science fiction, of course; the time for that was during the second half of the nineteenth century when a wave of utopian sf appeared, peaking in 1888 with the publication of Edward Bellamy's Looking Backward (later published in the Penguin American Library).
-Aldous Huxley's Island is one of the more recent utopias that qualifies as sf, if only by way of contrast to the Brave New World he created 30 years earlier.
+The idea of a perfect society stretches back to Greek antiquity and Plato's Republic, although the term 'utopia' was first used in 1516 as the title of Sir Thomas More's novella about an island free of poverty, crime and other social ills.
+Neither The Republic nor Utopia is sf, of course; the time for that was during the second half of the nineteenth century when a wave of utopian sf appeared, and peaked in 1888 with « Looking Backward » by Edward Bellamy.
+Aldous Huxley's Island is one of the more recent utopias that qualifies as sf, if only by way of contrast to the « Brave New World » he created thirty years earlier.

 JOHN WYNDHAM Consider Her Ways and Others, 1965 Consider Her Ways and Others (2231) by John Wyndham